cztomczak/cefpython/api/DragData.md

 | --- | --- |
 | __Return__ | [Image](Image.md) |

-Linux-only currently (#251).
+Description from upstream CEF:

-Get image representation of drag data.
+> Get the image representation of drag data.
+May return NULL if no image
+> representation is available.

 Check with HasImage() first, otherwise if there is no image an exception is thrown.

 ### GetImageHotspot